Bourbon County, Kansas Border Troubles

 5. The abandonment of the field by Montgomery and his men and all other bodies of armed men on both sides.

 As soon as the Governor had concluded his address, numerous calls were made for Montgomery.
-His appearance had the effect of reducing the assembly to breathless silence.
+His appearance reduced the assembly to breathless silence.
 The most intense interest was manifested in what he had to say, as he was universally recognized as the leading spirit of the party with whom the Governor was making a compromise.
-Montgomery said, in substance, that he accepted the terms the Governor had proposed and thanked him for the spirit of justice by which he appeared to be actuated; that justice, which for so long had been a stranger to the Free-State party, was what of all things it most desired; that he should with the sincerest pleasure, return to his home, and that when the Governor redeemed the pledges he had that day made, he would disband the three hundred men that followed his banner and his fortunes and retire to his cabin home, there to remain.
+Montgomery said, in substance, that he accepted the terms the Governor had proposed and thanked him for the spirit of justice by which he appeared to be actuated; that justice, which for so long had been a stranger to the Free-State party, was what of all things it most desired; that he should with the sincerest pleasure, return to his home, and that when the Governor redeemed the pledges he had that day made, he would disband the 300 men that followed his banner and his fortunes and retire to his cabin home, there to remain.

 James William Denver.